DIY Corner Desk

 Is it just me or is furniture hard to get your hands on right now?
 My son wanted a new desk for his computer room, where he goes to school (and games).
-We found one he liked on Pottery Barn.
-It’s one of those modular style desks that you can customize with different pieces.
+We found one he liked at Pottery Barn.
+It’s one of those modular style desks that you can customize with different pieces to fit your specific needs and personal style.

 Fortunately for my wallet, it wasn’t available.
 I went in search of a corner desk DIY to try.
-I found several and decided with the help of my handyman, who wielded he saw, it was doable.
+I found several diy options and decided the perfect solution was to make my own simple corner desk.
+With the help of my handyman, who wielded the saw and a few other power tools, it was doable.
 I’m also taking part in a hop with other talented bloggers today all sharing their building projects (click the link to skip to that).

-Below are the details of the desk plan and the process.
+Below are the details of the diy corner desk plans and the process.
 All told, it took two days.
 One for the building and a few hours on different days for the sanding and staining.

 As with any building project, the first step is always to measure.
 Always twice like the saying goes: measure twice, cut once.
 This is my measurement for the space and the top of the desk.
 I can’t live without a bullet journal.

 I wanted to make the sides of the “L” deeper than 20 inches.
 That didn’t work because the deeper the sides get, the smaller the corner edge gets.
 I can’t stress how important accurately measuring is before you start building.
+If you don’t measure correctly you won’t have a perfect fit.
 Measure the chair height, measure the chair width, measure where outlets are, etc.

 Supplies for the corner desk